djm4686/TeamRPS/README.md

 The calculations to determine who won a game and who gets the payout is actually done every time withdrawWinnings() is called.

 Note: Due to math in solidity not having floating points, the above calculation is rounded down.
 So you may receive 1 WEI less than you should have.
 1 WEI is 1 attoether, or 0.000000000000000001 ETH.
 At current prices that's worth .0000000000000032052 USD so nobody should really be complaining too much.

+## Testing

+The tests for this smart contract are built with dapp, and it is a dependency to run them.

+The run the tests, invoke the following command from the root directory of the project:

+    dapp test